Mounting and accessing physical disks from WSL2 using wsl –mount

 wsl --unmount

-With all of the above, you have a powerful workflow at your disposal: Access ext4 disks, work with VHDs, expand storage space, and repair errors without abandoning Windows.
-WSL 2 integration has matured enough to be a stable solution for developers and administrators who move between both worlds.
+With all of the above, you have a powerful workflow at your fingertips: access ext4 disks, work with VHDs, expand storage, and repair errors without leaving Windows.
+WSL 2 integration has matured enough to be a stable solution for developers and administrators who move between both environments.